BDS-001/Coding_Practice/README.md

 # Coding_Practice
 This contains some of the projects i have worked on during my learning journey.
+This ranges from full projects to practuce to small code alongs from a variety of sources.
+It is divided into folders named after the resources used.
+The testing folder is for testing personal projects and playing with concepts.